BirolLab/ntSynt-viz/README.md

                         File listing haplotype assembly names: TSV, maternal/paternal assembly file names separated by tabs.
   --order ORDER         Optional file specifying the order of genomes in the ribbon plot.
 If supplied, will override synteny distance-based ordering.
 If --tree
                         supplied, the ordering must be compatible with the phylogenetic tree.
-  --no-arrow            Only used with --normalize; do not draw arrows indicating reverse-complementation

 block filtering arguments:
   --indel INDEL         Indel size threshold (used in computing synteny-based distances) [50000]